Let’s learn Spoken English-Shop Assistant and Customer!

 Among the guests, there were many friends of mine.
 I chat with my friends for a long time and had a feast together.

 7. Is it important to you to keep in touch with your friends?

 My friends are really important to me.
 They give me much pleasure and mental support.

-Whenever I suffer a downcast mood, I try to see a friend.
+Whenever I suffer from a downcast mood, I try to see a friend.
 Usually, only the presence of a good friend can change my mood.

 8. What factors do you think influence people to make friendships?

 People want to share their inner feelings with someone else.
 They also want to seek support from somebody else.
 That is why people make friends.

 9. People should attach greater importance to family or friends?